 - Edgeworth in Phoenix Wright: Ace Attorney states in one case that he always has the same dream.
 (His dream being of the day his father was killed.)
 "For fifteen years...
 I have had a recurring dream.
-A nightmare... itís only a nightmare.
-Thatís what I told myself.
+A nightmare... its only a nightmare.
+Thats what I told myself.
 But now I know, it wasnt a dream."
 It scares him because it's a dream that he himself fired the gun that killed his father.

 - Shepard has a reoccurring dream of chasing the kid who he watched die on Earth through a dark forest in Mass Effect 3, always unable to catch him before the kid abruptly catches fire.
 It gets creepier with the addition of the whispering voices of the dead in later incarnations of the dream and in the final version, Shepard himself/herself being the one who catches fire.